-Traveling to Vegas on a budget?
-Need something free to do during the day so you can splurge on a fancy dinner or a Cirque du Soleil show?
+Need something free to do during the day so you can splurge on a fancy dinner and a Cirque du Soleil show?

 Here are the top free things to do in Las Vegas that’s worth your precious vacation time.

-The Las Vegas Strip is a collection of casinos, hotels, dining, entertainment & shopping areas on Las Vegas Boulevard.
+The Las Vegas Strip is a collection of casinos, hotels, dining, entertainment, & shopping areas on Las Vegas Boulevard.
 Walking up and down the Las Vegas strip is one of my favorite free things to do in Las Vegas.
+It’s the best place for people-watching!
 Most casinos and hotels are free to enter even if you’re not a guest.

 The distance from the MGM Grand to Wynn roundtrip is about 4.2 miles.